Our name says it all: the concept of "edible beauty" is at the core of the Edible Beauty Australia skincare philosophy.

 Our environmental exposure to toxins has definitely increased over time.
 In a 2005 study, researchers found 287 industrial chemicals, including pesticides, phthalates, dioxins, flame-retardants, and the breakdown chemicals of Teflon, in the fetal cord blood of ten newborn infants from around the country—transmitted to the infants by their mothers’ exposures before and during pregnancy.
 This is astounding given the babies had yet to enter the world.

-Our Unborn Babies -Our unborn baby is absorbing what we are putting on our skin.
+Our unborn babies - It's scary to know that our unborn babies are absorbing what we are putting on our skin whilst in the womb.
 Studies show toxic chemicals are found in the umbilical cords of babies.
 Two specific studies screening for more than 400 chemicals, showed 287 toxins detected within the umbilical cord blood of newborns.
-Of these 287 toxins, 217 were neurotoxins, and 208 are known to damage growth development or cause birth defects.The toxins included BPAs and synthetic fragrances found in skin care, cosmetics and personal care products.
+Of these 287 toxins, 217 were neurotoxins, and 208 are known to damage growth development or cause birth defects.The toxins included BPAs and synthetic fragrances found in skincare, cosmetics and personal care products.

 We hope you share our desire to spread edible and toxin-free beauty regimes.
-There is no need to compromise on therapeutic action or luxury by using natural edible beauty.
-So if you are having difficulty pronouncing an ingredient within your skin care or would not consider eating it, then do not risk it!
+There is no need to compromise on therapeutic action or luxury by using truly natural, edible beauty.
+So, if you are having difficulty pronouncing an ingredient within your skincare or would not consider eating it, then do not risk it!